-If you had told me to meal prep for a couple of days in advance and keep in the refrigerator, I would have frowned on you.
-Because I had never seen my mom or my aunt preparing two days lunch, stored and reheated before eating.
-I have always seen my Mom preparing hot fresh food every single day and serving within an hour of cooking.
-Hat's off to her for putting that much of effort to feed us delicious food.
-And somehow I was pretty convinced that that's the only way of eating healthy food.
+If you had told me to meal prep for a couple of days in advance and keep it in the refrigerator, I would have frowned on you.
+Because I had never seen my mom or my aunt preparing two days’ lunch, stored and reheated before eating.
+I have always seen my Mom preparing hot fresh food every single day and serving it within an hour of cooking.
+Hat’s off to her for putting that much effort to feed us delicious food.
+And somehow I was pretty convinced that that’s the only way of eating healthy food.

 Little did I know how cumbersome it is to cook a fresh meal every single day.
 If you can’t manage to cook at home, you end up ordering from outside.
 Ordering takeout is far worse than eating a homecooked meal from the refrigerator.

 Especially after my daughter is born, everything changed overnight.
 Though I managed to cook 3 meals a day including my daughter’s, it left me exhausted end of the day.
 About a year back, I started to plan and do prep work in advance for a meal.
 And nowadays depending on my schedule, I meal prep for 2-3 days in advance.
 It not only helps me in limiting the number of takeouts but also in weight management.
 You wouldn’t mind eating it for two days straight when you have something like this Vegetable Shrimp Stir fry.